treeverse/lakeFS/docs/quickstart/launch.md

 You're now ready to dive into lakeFS!

-Login to lakeFS's web interface at [http://127.0.0.1:8000](http://127.0.0.1:8000) using these credentials:
+Login to the lakeFS web interface at [http://127.0.0.1:8000](http://127.0.0.1:8000) using these credentials:

 * **Access Key ID**: `AKIA-EXAMPLE-KEY`
 * **Secret Access Key**: `EXAMPLE-SECRET`

 <img src="/assets/img/quickstart/lakefs-login-screen.png" alt="The lakeFS login screen" class="quickstart"/>

-You'll see that there's a repository that's been created automagically for you, imaginatively called `quickstart`.
+You'll see that there's a repository that's been created automagically for you, imaginatively called _quickstart_.
 Click on the repository name to open it.

 <img src="/assets/img/quickstart/repo-list.png" alt="A list of repositories in lakeFS" class="quickstart"/>